 - Bring a large pot of water, with 1 Tablespoon of salt, to a boil.
 Cook pasta according to package instructions for al dente.
 Drain, and rinse well with cool water to stop the cooking process.

-- While the pasta drains, put the avocados, basil, garlic, lemon juice, zest, salt, and olive oil in your blender or food processor.
+- While the pasta drains, put the avocados, basil, garlic, lemon juice, zest, salt, and olive oil in a high quality blender or food processor.
 (I use a Blendtec Wildside).
 Blend until everything is blended and creamy.

 - Return the pasta to the pot, and add the sauce.
 Heat over medium heat just a few minutes until the pasta and sauce are warm enough for serving, because careful to not heat too long and over cook the pasta.
 Taste and adjust salt as needed.
-Serve with freshly cracked pepper, and additional basil if desired.
+Serve with freshly cracked pepper, and additional fresh basil if desired.